 You'll be able to get up to 450Mbps on the 2.4GHz band while the 5GHz band offers up to 1300Mbps.
-Combine these speed with its 128GB RAM and 16GB flash memory, and you'll get one of the best performances any wireless access point can provide.
+Combine these speeds with its 128GB RAM and 16GB flash memory, and you'll get some of the best performance any wireless access point can provide.
 On the port side, this wireless access point features a primary connector that connects to your switch, PoE, or router.
 There's also a secondary switch ideal for bridging, a USB port that connects to the PA system, and two Ethernet ports.

 The Ubiquiti Unifi AP AC Pro uses a universal family controller to set up your wireless access point easily.
 This controller also allows you to control every device in your home, and the 3x3 MU-MIMO technology makes it possible to enjoy consistent speeds across all devices.